vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 &c.; various gifts.
 Sāgaravrata- This is a Caturmūrtivrata; māsavrata; for four

-months from Śr.; worship of four jars filled with water as symbols of the four oceans, that are Hari with his four forms (God Vāsudeva, Saṅkarṣaṇa &c.); bath in a river on all days in those months; homa every day; on last day of K. honour brāhmanas and donate sesame oil; reaches
+months from Śr.; worship of four jars filled with water as symbols of the four oceans, that are Hari with his four forms (God Vāsudeva, Saṅkarṣaṇa &c.); bath in a river on all days in those months; homa every day; on last day of K. honour brāhmaṇas and donate sesame oil; reaches

 heaven; HV II.
 829 ( from Vi.
 Dh.
 III.
 145. 1-6).
 Sadhanadaśamīvrata--performed on the 10th tithi in su. as well